10 min read

 Here are some measures that hospitality employers should consider implementing:

-• Leadership and resilience training for managers and supervisors to better support their teams
+• Leadership training for managers to better support their teams

-• Wellness incentives like free gym memberships or healthy meals during shifts
+• Incentives like free gym memberships or healthy meals during shift

 See also: Perks at Work: What Benefits Make Your Employees Happy?